-If you choose to wear a face covering you should use the following guidelines: Wash your hands thoroughly with soap and water for 20 seconds or use hand sanitiser before putting a face covering on, and after removing it.
-When wearing a face covering, avoid touching your face or face covering, as you could contaminate them with your hands.
-Change your face covering if it becomes damp or if you have touched it.
-Continue to wash your hands regularly Change and wash your face covering daily If the material is washable, wash in line with manufacturer's instructions.
-If it's not washable, dispose of it in your usual waste.
+The Government does not recommend the

+precautionary use of extra PPE in the workplace

+unless the risk of COVID-19 transmission is very

+high.

+When wearing a face covering you should use the

+following guidelines:

+Wash your hands thoroughly with soap

+and water for 20 seconds or use hand

+sanitiser before putting a face covering

+on, and after removing it.

+When wearing a face covering, avoid

+touching your face or face covering, as

+you could contaminate them with your

+hands.

+Change your face covering if it becomes

+damp or if you have touched it.

+Continue to wash your bands regularly

+Continue to wash your hands regularly

+Change and wash your face covering daily

+If the material is washable, wash in line

+with manufacturer's instructions.
+If it's

+not washable, dispose of it in your usual

+waste.

 Practice social distancing at all times.

+Disposable face coverings are available from the

+manager upon request.

+Cofe amplement many the control of

+Cafe employees must wear gloves when clearing

-Disposable face coverings are available from your manager upon request.
-It is not recommended to wear gloves (unless necessary for food preparation) as this provides a false sense of security.
-The frequent washing of hands is much more effective in elimination of coronavirus.
+tables, otherwise it is not recommended to wear

+gloves (unless necessary for food preparation) as

+this provides a false sense of security.
+The

+frequent washing of hands is much more effective in elimination of coronavirus.
 See Appendix for further Government Guidance.
 Receiving and handling deliveries Contact with packages or items handled by persons who may have been exposed to coronavirus Employees Contractors Visitors Couriers and visitors making deliveries to the premises should maintain strict social distancing at all times and must not be permitted to enter areas where the control of the number of people is in place.
 There will be designated 'pick-up and drop-off' locations for deliveries to be placed so that employees, couriers and visitors can exchange goods whilst still maintaining 2 meters apart.
 Employees should not sign for the goods and let the courier do this on their behalf unless specifically told to do so by the courier.
 Appropriate signage will be located for visitors, couriers or delivery drivers to explain procedures in place for delivering or taking away goods.
 Where possible it is recommended that drivers remain in their vehicle whilst employees handle goods received.
 Items that need 2 people to lift or move must only be done so by designated employees using the fixed partnering grouping.
-Suppliers and couriers will be notified by telephone or email on our procedures 5 2 10 Guidance and recommended risk control measures will be sourced directly from the GOV.UK website wherever possible. ----------------------------------- -- -------------------------------------- -- --- --- ---- --
+Suppliers and couriers will be notified by telephone or email on our procedures 5 2 10 Guidance and recommended risk control measures will be sourced directly from the GOV.UK website wherever possible.